-First, before you start reporting every possible breach that comes to your attention, keep in mind that there are three exceptions to the definition of a breach.
+First, before you start reporting every possible breach that comes to your attention, keep in mind that there are three exceptions to a breach.
 In these cases, an impermissible use or disclosure isn’t considered a breach at all.

 But what if these exceptions don’t apply?
 You must then move on to the four-factor HIPAA breach risk assessment to discover the extent of the data breach and the risk to patients’ PHI.
 From there, you’ll be able to determine your notification responsibilities.

 The goal of a breach risk assessment is to determine the probability that PHI has been compromised.
 If the breach is low-risk, you don’t have to notify affected parties, but if there’s a greater than low risk, you do.
 However, keep in mind that you can choose to skip the breach risk assessment altogether and notify all parties right away.

 When you conduct a breach risk assessment, you’ll rank the following four factors as low, medium, or high risk and view them as a whole to find the overall risk level.

 1. What type of PHI was involved, and to what extent?